Amsterdamned

-Amsterdamned is a 1988 Dutch crime thriller with slasher film elements directed and written by Dick Maas, and stars Huub Stapel, Monique van de Ven, and Serge-Henri Valcke.
-The plot revolves around a serial killer who uses the famed canals of the Dutch capital to murder random people, one of which involves a detective's girlfriend linked to the murders.
+Amsterdamned is a 1988 Dutch thriller slasher film directed and written by Dick Maas, and stars Huub Stapel, Monique van de Ven, and Serge-Henri Valcke.
+The plot revolves around a serial killer who uses canals of Amsterdam to murder random people, one of which involves a detective's girlfriend linked to the murders.

 Plot

 The film opens with a point-of-view shot, as a murderer surveys Amsterdam's canals at night.
-He slips into the back of a Chinese restaurant, steals a butcher’s knife, and stalks his first victim, a prostitute.
-After she fights off a cab driver, the killer stabs her and drags her body into the water, watched by a baglady.
+He slips into the back of a Chinese restaurant, steals a butcher's knife, and stalks his first victim, a prostitute.
+After she fights off a taxi driver, the killer stabs her and drags her body into the water, watched by a homeless person.
 The next morning, a tour boat collides with her corpse, horrifying the passengers.

 Detective Eric Visser is assigned to the case.
 Eric, raising his thirteen-year-old daughter Anneke, is respected despite his late nights and occasional drink.
-His partner Vermeer takes him to the crime scene where another officer questions the baglady, who insists a monster rose from the water.
+His partner Vermeer takes him to the crime scene where another officer questions the bag lady, who insists it was a monster who rose from the water.

-That night, two environmentalists investigating a chemical plant are attacked; one is dragged under, and the other finds his severed head attached to the anchor before being pulled in himself.
+That night, two environmentalists investigating a chemical plant are attacked; one is dragged under, and the other finds his severed head attached to the anchor, before being pulled in himself.
 Eric and Vermeer examine the bodies and realise they are facing a serial killer.
 Eric reunites with John, an old friend from the river police, and they begin working together.

 During an investigation at a sporting club, Eric meets Laura, a museum guide, and her friend Martin Ruysdael, a psychiatrist.
-Eric and Laura quickly develop feelings.
+Eric and Laura quickly develop feelings for each other.
 Meanwhile, the killer strikes again, murdering a salvationist and a young woman on an inflatable sunbed.
 Frustrated at the lack of progress, Eric and John pursue a chemical plant ex-employee, but Eric doubts his guilt.

-That night, while Eric spends time with Laura, the killer sinks a skipper's boat.
-John investigates and is ambushed and killed.
-Later, when the killer is spotted at a marina, a high-speed speedboat chase follows through the canals and ends in the sewers, where Eric is shot with a harpoon gun.
-He damages the killer’s mask but collapses.
+That night, while Eric spends time with Laura, the killer sinks a boat.
+John investigates but is ambushed and killed.
+Later, when the killer is spotted at a marina, a high-speed speedboat chase follows through the canals and ends in the sewers, where Eric is shot with a harpoon gun, but manages to shoot the killer's mask before collapsing.

-Eric wakes in hospital while Laura investigates Martin’s house, finds the damaged mask, and believes him to be the killer.
+Eric wakes in hospital while Laura investigates Martin's house.
+She finds the damaged mask, and believes him to be the killer.
 Eric rushes to her aid.
-Martin returns, and the real killer emerges from the water and seizes Laura.
-Eric shoots him.
-The killer is revealed as Martin’s childhood friend, disfigured by uranium hexafluoride poisoning and driven to murder.
-He takes his own life before police can apprehend him.
+Laura beats Martin when he returns, but the real killer emerges from the water and seizes Laura.
+Eric arrives just in time to shoot him but he escapes.
+The killer is revealed as Martin's childhood friend, disfigured by uranium hexafluoride poisoning and driven to murder.
+He takes his own life with the harpoon gun before Eric can apprehend him.

 The film closes with Eric and Laura together on a pedalo, drifting through the canals.